george-gca/george-gca.github.io/_drafts/2023-06-01-slidev_for_non_web_devs.md

   sed -ne 's/[^v0-9]*\(\([0-9]*\.\)\{0,4\}[0-9][^.]\).*/\1/p' | xargs)
 ```

 In my case, the latest version available is `v20.2.0`.
-You can check your version by running:
+You can check the installed version by running:

 ```bash
 node --version